Skip to content

 Batman Logo (pré New 52)

-The Grant Morrison’s Batman Era
+The Grant Morrison Batman Era

 This is where the famous Grant Morrison’s run on the Batman Comics starts.
-It’s a must-read for Dark Knight fans and we have an entire guide to help you read those Batman comics in order.
+It’s a must-read for Dark Knight fans, and we have an entire guide to help you read those Batman comics in order.
 Nevertheless, here is what you need to know about it!

-• If you want to start reading the Batman comics from here, I recommend reading Batman: The Black Casebook (Collects Batman #65, 86, 112, 113, 134, 156, and 162, Detective Comics #215, 235, 247, 267, And World’s Finest Comics #89).
+• If you want to start reading the Batman comics from here, I recommend reading Batman: The Black Casebook (Collects Batman #65, 86, 112, 113, 134, 156, and 162, Detective Comics #215, 235, 247, 267, and World’s Finest Comics #89).

 • Grant Morrison’s run is now available in three omnibuses (see at the beginning of the article).